-Grab a Master Ball and put on your trademark hat; it’s time to check out the best Pokemon emulators of 2021!
+Grab a Master Ball and put on your trademark hat; it’s time to check out the best Pokemon emulators of the year!

 Before we go any further, I should probably say that this article isn’t for emulating a little Pokemon into your every day life.
 Pikachu isn’t suddenly going to appear inside your lunchbox eating your sandwiches, people!
 We can’t work miracles!

 We’ve gone ahead and listed 5 of the best Pokemon emulators for playing all your favourite Pokemon games on your computer or smartphone.
 Battle, catch, snap, and explore your favourite Pokemon regions at home or on the go without carrying multiple devices.